 Choosing the best jurisdiction to establish a trust, however, can be a challenge – the Society of Trust and Estate Practitioners (STEP) reports on more than 60 jurisdictions worldwide.
 This means a lot of thought – and time – has to go into deciding which to use.

-This very subject was explored in our recent webinar entitled ‘How to choose the right jurisdiction for your trust’.
+This very subject was explored in a past webinar of ours 'How to choose the right jurisdiction for your trust’.
 This is a critical matter for anyone setting up a trust – as well as those advising clients on where to put their wealth.

 While any final choice will depend on the personal circumstances and priorities of the trust settlor, here are five key factors the panellists said should be considered when selecting a location for a trust.